jpjpjp/bot-test-framework-example/README.md

     This is one of several tests methods defined here, others inspect markdown messages, or simply do some grunt work to confirm that the emulator returned a 200 OK response.

-    Its important that this test be run before the others since the tests will not work if these functions are not defined.
+    Its important that this test be run before the others since the tests will not work if these global functions are not defined.

 2) **Add bot to group room**:   This is also a fairly "standard" test as it just adds the bot to our space.
 The webex-bot in this sample project does not respond in any way when being added to a space so there are no expected Bot responses here either.